Filimoa/polars-h3/README.md

 It's recommended to use [uv](https://github.com/astral-sh/uv) to manage the extension's python dependencies.
 If you modify rust code, you will need to run `uv run maturin develop --uv` to see changes.

 You can run test suite with `uv run pytest`.
+You can also run the docs locally with `uv run mkdocs serve`.

 ### Benchmarking